New identities for linearized gravity on the Kerr spacetime: Introduction

 \subsection{Overview of this paper}

-In section~\ref{sec:prel} we give some background and preliminary results, in particular we introduce the 2-spinor formalism which shall be used throughout the paper.
-Section~\ref{sec:TypeDstructure} contains a review of the consequences of the existence of a Killing spinor on vacuum type D spacetimes.
+In section~\ref{sec:prel} we give some background and preliminary results.
+Section~\ref{sec:2-spinors} introduces the 2-spinor formalism which shall be used throughout the paper, and section~\ref{sec:TypeDstructure} contains a review of the consequences of the existence of a Killing spinor on vacuum type D spacetimes.
 In sections~\ref{sec:ExtFundSpinOp} and \ref{sec:projop} we introduce a set of geometrically defined operators together with commutation rules, which allow us to exploit the special geometry in Petrov type D spacetimes.
 In section~\ref{sec:LinearizedGravity} a spinorial form of the field equations of linearized gravity is presented.
 We derive a convenient form of the linearized Bianchi identity in corollary~\ref{cor:cD4-id}.
 This equation plays a central role in the proof of the main theorem given in section~\ref{sec:MainTheorem}.
 In lemma~\ref{lem:Mcurvature} we analyze the curvature of the intermediate metric $\MidMet_{ab}$.
 In particular, its self dual linearized Weyl curvature gives a covariant form of the full spin-2 TSI.
 Finally, in corollary~\ref{cor:tomain:intro} we give a simplified form of the TSI for the Kerr case, containing only gauge invariant quantities.
-Appendix~\ref{secApp:GHPForm} contains the GHP component form of various equations discussed in this paper.
+Appendix~\ref{secApp:GHPForm} contains the GHP component form of various equations and appendix~\ref{app:KopComm} states commutator relations of certain spinorial operators discussed in this paper.